Some Turks Question Turkey’s Longstanding Position on Armenian Genocide

 “If the Turkish government arrests 700 babies, tens of thousands of women, people from all background without trial, due process in today’s world, I’m sure that authorities did much worse to Armenians in 1915 on the sidelines of the First World War, which diverted international attention from tragic events taking place in Anatolia.”

-What is more jarring, she argued, is the fact that Turkey’s authorities make ordinary folk and citizens collaborators for their atrocities against a targeted group, be it Alevis, minorities or Gulen community today.
+What is more jarring, she argued, is the fact that Turkey’s authorities make ordinary folk and citizens collaborators for their atrocities against a targeted group, be it Alevis, minorities, or the Gulen community today.

 “Turkish official state position denying Armenian Genocide has been reinforced by the education system, which limits critical thinking even in universities, while statist and nationalist culture remains largely prevalent in Turkish society, in mainstream media and among many public intellectuals shaped by a huge propaganda machine,” he said in a cautious tone.